Preferential Attachment Trees with Vertex Death: Persistence of the Maximum Degree: Introduction

 In the case of preferential attachment without death all individuals are always alive, so that the oldest alive vertex is always the vertex with label $1$.
 The ratio of their labels thus equals the label of the maximum degree vertex, which implies that the existence of persistent $1$-hub is essentially equivalent to persistence.
 This is, however, not the case in models that incorporate vertex death.

 \textbf{Our contribution. } In this article we study the two regimes outlined above.
 In the \emph{infinite lifetime} regime, in which vertices can live forever with positive probability, we provide conditions, similar to~\eqref{eq:sumcond}, under which a persistent $m$-hub exists almost surely conditionally on the tree process $(T_n)_{n\in\N}$ surviving, for each $m\in\N$, as well as conditions under which persistent hubs do not exist.
-This analysis generalises and expands recent work of Iyer~\cite{Iyer24}, which focusses on the case $d\equiv 0$ and $m=1$ and provides a novel perspective used to analyse the (non-)existence of persistent hubs.
+This analysis generalises and expands recent work of Iyer~\cite{Iyer24}, which focusses on the case $d\equiv 0$ and $m=1$.

 The second regime is the \emph{finite lifetime} regime, in which vertices are killed after a finite number of steps almost surely.
 Here, we provide conditions, similar to~\eqref{eq:sumcond}, under which persistence occurs.
 This builds on recent work by the author and Heydenreich~\cite{HeyLod25}, in which lack of persistence is studied for the PAVD model in both the infinite and the finite lifetime regime, and extends the methodology developed by Deijfen in~\cite{Dei10} using an embedding of the discrete tree process in a continuous-time branching process known as a Crump-Mode-Jagers branching process.
 We use a more precise formulation of this embedding compared to Deijfen, which allows us to simplify certain proofs of results in~\cite{Dei10}, but mainly to develop novel and precise results regarding the behaviour of the branching process embedding that were unattainable previously.
-Furthermore, we extend ideas used by Banerjee and Bhamidi in~\cite{BanBha21} to precisely analyse the optimal window in which the vertex with the largest degrees are found in the finite lifetime regime.
+Furthermore, we extend ideas used by Banerjee and Bhamidi in~\cite{BanBha21} to precisely analyse the optimal window in which the vertex with the largest degrees is found in the finite lifetime regime.

 \textbf{Structure of the paper. } We state the main results and the necessary assumptions in Section~\ref{sec:results}.
 The methodology used in the analysis in presented in Section~\ref{sec:embed}.
 Section~\ref{sec:inflife} studies the existence of persistent $m$-hubs in the infinite lifetime regime, whereas Section~\ref{sec:finlife} focusses on the occurrence of persistence in the finite lifetime regime.
-We conclude with a discussion of our work, state several problems, and discuss possibilities for future directions in Section~\ref{sec:disc}.
+We conclude with a discussion of our work, state several open problems, and discuss possibilities for future directions in Section~\ref{sec:disc}.